saibotsivad/mdast-util-from-noddity/README.md

 These are the variables used in the template syntax, they have these properties:

 * `type = "noddityTemplateVariable"` - The type.
-* `name?: String` - If this is a named variable, the name will be here.
+* `name: String` - If this is a named variable, the name will be here.
-* `value: String` - The value of the variable.
+* `value?: String` - The value of the variable.

 ## To-Do